Hendrix-CS/csci285/labs/malaria.md

 Based on your research above, draw an SIR
-[compartment model](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology) to describe the flow of the human population from sick to infected to recovered.
+[compartment model](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology) to describe the flow of the human population from susceptible to infected to recovered.

 Draw another SIR compartment model describing the flow of the mosquito population.